syntithenai/hermod/README.md

 The ASR sends `hermod/<siteId>/asr/started` and when the ASR finishes detecting text it sends `hermod/<siteId>/text` with a JSON payload.

-The dialog manager hears this message and sends
+The dialog manager hears this message and sends with a text message to speak in the JSON body (For example asking a question)
 - `hermod/<siteId>/asr/stop`
 - `hermod/<siteId>/nlu/parse`